amkram/shusher/README.md

 ## Contributing
 We welcome and encourage contributions to ShUShER from the community.
 If you would like to contribute, please read the contribution [guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).

+## About this repository
+`usher-port` contains the scripts and files needed to compile UShER to WebAssembly.
+See [here](https://github.com/amkram/shusher/tree/master/usher-port) for details on the process.

+`web-app` contains the React application that uses the UShER port.

+Twice a day, the UShER C++ source hosted in this repository is updated from the main [UShER repository](https://github.com/yatisht/usher).

+Upon each push to the master branch, the integration test Github Action is run, which (1) compiles the latest source from the main UShER repo to a binary executable, (2) compiles UShER to WebAssembly with this repo's latest code, and (3) runs both on a sample file and compares the outputs, ensuring they are the same.

+New releases are tagged periodically and pushed to the live web app.

 ## Acknowledgements
 This project uses or adapts code from several open-source projects.
 We are grateful for their contributions.